eskenderayadi/Spam-detector-LLM/README.md

 The model architecture and training workflow are based on Sebastian Raschka's [book](https://www.manning.com/books/build-a-large-language-model-from-scratch) and [reference implementation](https://github.com/rasbt/LLMs-from-scratch).
 See [Citation](#citation).

 **LoRA** is a parameter-efficient fine-tuning method proposed by Hu et al. (2021) that reduces the size of subsequent checkpoints.
 See [Citation](#citation).
-You may refer to the official Microsoft repository at [microsoft/LoRA](https://github.com/microsoft/LoRA) for further details and implementation examples
+You may refer to the official Microsoft repository at [microsoft/LoRA](https://github.com/microsoft/LoRA) for further details and implementation examples.

 ## Repository Contents